-Prerequisite: ENGL 100 or 101, or 3 credits from ENGL 110-139.
-(First semester-even years/

-An examination of those artistic and technical innovations that have shaped the world-wide history of film.
+Prerequisite: ENGL 100 or 101, or 3 credits from ENGL 110-139 (First semester/3 credits) An examination of those artistic and technical innovations that have shaped the world-wide history of film.
 Cinematic contributions by directors such as Griffith, Eisenstein, Welles, Bergman and Hitchcock, among others, will be studied.
 Narratives, documentaries and experimental works included.